 Why did you decide to go back and work for the next two summers?

-I knew I would be going back to camp after the first few weeks in my first summer.
-I loved the people, the activities, the camp views, the days off and of course the kids were awesome!
+I knew I would be going back to camp after the first few weeks of my first summer.
+I loved the people, the activities, the camp views, the days off and of course, the kids were awesome!
 Who knew teaching would be so much fun!

 What was the application process like?